Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 <div id="9"></div>
 ## Conclusion

-So there we have it, a quick run down of how some important aspects of Varnish and VCL work (and specifically for Fastly's implementation).
+So there we have it, a run down of how some important aspects of Varnish and VCL work (and specifically for Fastly's implementation).

 One thing I want to mention is that I am personally a HUGE fan of Fastly and the tools they provide.
 They are an amazing company and their software has helped BuzzFeed (and many other large organisations) to scale massively with ease.